 Want to know what it’s like to work backstage in London’s West End?
-Watch this day in the life of a Wardrobe Department on Million Dollar Quartet
+Watch Claire-Louise’s “Day in the life of a Wardrobe Mistress” on Million Dollar Quartet

 Watch this video to discover how becoming a teacher re-ignited my passion for sewing for myself, plus a sneaky peek inside my sewing studio!